workingloong/elasticdl/docs/designs/sqlflow_transform_op_design.md

 NORMALIZE(x, min, max) \
 Arguments: \
-    x: the input values \
+　　x: the input values. \
 　　min: the minimum of the feature in dataset. \
-    max: the maximum of the feature in dataset. \
+　　max: the maximum of the feature in dataset.

-Implementation the NORMALIZE using Keras:
+Implement the NORMALIZE using Keras:
 ```python
 class Normalize(tf.keras.layers.Layer):
     """Scaling inputs by (x - min) / max